 To grow a beard faster, you have to dial in your nutrition.

-You may have heard the claims that since hair is basically protein, a diet rich in protein is the way to go…
+You may have heard the claims that since hair is mainly protein, a diet rich in protein is the way to go.

 Consider eating roughly 30% of your calories from fat, 50% from carbs, and the remaining 20% from protein.

-Not any type of carbs, protein, and fats are good for beard growth hormones:
+Not any type of carbs, protein and fats are right for beard growth hormones:

-- Avoid eating too much polyunsaturated fats, which lower T and DHT, and eat more saturated and monounsaturated fats, which raise both.
+- Avoid overeating polyunsaturated fats, which lower T and DHT.
+Eat more saturated and monounsaturated fats, which raise both.

-- Eat animal-protein over plant-protein, best if you eat meat, cheese, milk, and plenty of gelatin (which is awesome collagen protein for beard growth).
+- Eat animal-protein over plant-protein, best if you eat meat, cheese, milk, and plenty of gelatin (which is a fantastic collagen protein for beard growth).

-- Try getting most of your carbs from fruit, rice, and potatoes, and avoid gluten-rich grains which can raise prolactin and end up lowering curcial beard growth hormones.
+- Try getting most of your carbs from fruit, rice, and potatoes, and avoid gluten-rich grains which can raise prolactin and end up lowering crucial beard growth hormones.

 The answer is yes.

-There are at least these 10 scientifically proven compounds which stimulate the production of testosterone and DHT, and thus make your beard grow faster at the same time.
-This includes micronutrients, amino acids, serines, and herbs.
+There are at least these ten scientifically proven compounds which stimulate the production of testosterone and DHT, and thus make your beard grow faster at the same time.

 - Rolling stimulates blood circulation to the facial hair area, which helps to deliver nutrients and hormones to the follicle.

-Microneedling is extremely effective when it’s done along with minoxidil.
-And you can get a great quality roll with optimal size (0,75mm) needles with just $12.
+Microneedling is hugely useful when it’s done along with minoxidil, and you can get an excellent quality roll with optimal size (0,25mm) needles without breaking your budget.